 For me, it takes me back to history at primary school, and my fascination with ancient Greece!
 I’d love to visit The Acropolis and Parthenon on my first Athens trip.
 There’s also a really buzzing food scene, plenty of incredible street art and a cool hipster neighbourhood – all of which I’d absolutely love to visit.

 Tallinn is one of my favourite discoveries from the past few years.
 I was only there a few days, after a whirlwind adventure around Scandinavia and the Baltics.
 It’s a remarkably well-preserved medieval city, complete with ancient city walls made from limestone, a picturesque town hall, and brightly coloured buildings lining cobble streets.

 Yet, it’s not a city that’s stuck in the past.
 There’s a wonderful, creative vibe and you really get a feel for that as you wander from shop to shop.
 There are lots of quirky design stores, unique boutiques and eateries serving modern, gastronomic food.
 I visited in the summer but after seeing photos of the town hall covered in a blanket of snow., I’d love to return in the winter.

 Shocker, there’s more to France than a quick trip to Paris every now and then!
 The 2000-year-old port city of Marseille is somewhere I’d love to visit, and while it’s got a tourist buzz, it’s not as full on as Paris!
-From museums to markets and art galleries to unique shops, the city has a lot to offer.
+From museums to markets and art galleries to unique shops, it’s one of the most underrated cities in Europe.

 While The Baltics may have made a name for themselves from being frequented by rowdy stag dos, there’s plenty more to them.
 Riga in particular is a very pretty city with colourful squares, a wonderful 17th century tower and the famous Freedom Monument.